gitanshwadhwa28/POS-API/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following sections helps in installing the project and the prerequisties required for the same.
+The following section helps in installing the project to run the application locally and the prerequisties required for the same.
 The prerequisites and the installation guide are as follow:-

 ### Prerequisites